The Reward Model Selection Crisis in Personalized Alignment: Introduction

 Recent advances in aligning large language models (LLMs) with human preferences have primarily focused on learning from aggregated feedback across diverse user populations \citep{rafailov2023direct,rlhf}.
 However, preferences are inherently pluralistic—varying across individuals, communities, and contexts \citep{santurkar2023opinionslanguagemodelsreflect,pluralistic_alignment}.
 This reality motivates \emph{personalized alignment}: adapting model behavior to heterogeneous, sometimes conflicting, user preferences rather than collapsing them into a single consensus objective.

-Current personalized alignment research has converged on a common paradigm: collect user-specific preference data (pairwise comparisons, ratings, or implicit signals), train personalized reward models to capture individual preferences, and assume that better reward models naturally translates to better policies \citep{lore,pal,pref,pdpo,vpl}.
-The last assumption is known to break as reasoned by Goodhart's law \cite{elmhamdi2024goodhartslawapplicationvalue}.
-Unlike standard RLHF, there are no downstream benchmark that measures policy performance such as MMLU \cite{hendrycks2021measuringmassivemultitasklanguage} and GSM8k \cite{cobbe2021trainingverifierssolvemath}.
+Current personalized alignment research has converged on a common paradigm: collect user-specific preference data (pairwise comparisons), train personalized \textit{ranking}/reward models to capture individual preferences, and assume that better reward models naturally translates to better policies \citep{lore,pal,pref,pdpo,vpl}.
+The last assumption is likely to break as suggested by Goodhart's law \cite{elmhamdi2024goodhartslawapplicationvalue}.
+Unlike standard RLHF, personalized alignment lacks downstream benchmarks that measures policy performance such as MMLU \cite{hendrycks2021measuringmassivemultitasklanguage} and GSM8k \cite{cobbe2021trainingverifierssolvemath}.